Vvanttinen/WSKV1/README.md

 # Conditional expressions and loops
-in its own repository as instructed.
+In its own repository as instructed.